Painswick Golf Club

-The two blind par three’s are 5 and 10.
+The two blind par three’s are found on 5 and 10.
 You will be hard-pressed to find two better, let alone in the space of six holes.

 There are two downhill partially blind par three’s in 7 and 15 which provide intrigue but not as much drama as 5 and 10.